inno-devops-labs/S24-core-course-labs/app_python/README.md

 ## Continuous Integration :recycle:

 The CI workflow ensures that every pull request has the code linted and tested before it can be merged.
 Additionally, it builds a Docker image of the application and pushes it to Docker Hub, ready for deployment.
 The use of GitHub secrets for sensitive information like Docker Hub credentials is a secure practice, as it prevents the credentials from being exposed in logs or the workflow file.

+## Persistance of the app (visits) :sparkles:

+You can check the number of visits via accessing : `http://127.0.0.1:5000/visits`